How to Become a Millionaire – From a Stay-at-Home Mom

 Here is What I’m doing to Become a Millionaire:

 - I’ve paid off all my debt except for my mortgage!!!
-But I’m attacking that debt next (*inserts shimmy*).
+But I plan to attack that debt next (*inserts shimmy*).
 I used my income tax refunds to help pay off my student loans, car payment, and now my house because it’s a nice lump sum of money that I don’t account for and can be put to good use.
-You can scroll down to the comment section to see why I’m choosing to pay off my mortgage rather than save first.

 - I signed up for Mint.com to track my expenses and create a budget

-- Cut Expenses – Using Mint I was able to see where we were spending too much money, so I cut back some expenses and started putting that money toward paying off our house
+- Cut Expenses – Using Mint I was able to see where we were spending too much money, so I cut back some expenses and started putting that money toward our investments

-- Contribute the Max to Roth IRA and Traditional – Following Chris Hogan’s advice, my husband and I are going to contribute the max of $5,500 each to grow our money tax-free.
+- Contribute the Max to Roth IRA and Traditional – Following Chris Hogan’s advice, my husband and I contributed the max of $5,500 each to grow our money tax-free in a Roth IRA

-- Investment Workshop – Focus on following Firecracker’s investment workshop after we pay off the house so we can save a million+ dollars!
+- Investment Workshop – Focus on following Firecracker’s investment workshop so we can save a million+ dollars!

 - Being smart with our money – We live a very frugal lifestyle, but we still enjoy life with our kids.
 We just do certain things like:

 - Use a credit card on everything to take advantage of cashback rewards.
-We received over $600 in cashback rewards last year because we put EVERYTHING on our credit card and pay the monthly statement off in full (Say No to Interest) so that we can reap the benefits of cash rewards.
+We received over $600 in cashback rewards last year because we purchase EVERYTHING on one credit card and pay the monthly statement off in full (Say No to Interest) so we can reap the benefits of cashback rewards.
 We don’t spend money on what we can’t afford.
 If you sign up for the Chase Freedom Credit card as we did you get a $150 bonus if you spend $500 within the first 3 months.
 That should be easy to do if you use it on everything like us.

 - Take advantage of Hand me Downs – We rarely spend money on clothes for our kids because we make it a point to ask family and friends to pass down the clothes whose kids are slightly older than ours.